 The conclusion reached by the Appeals Convenor will be offered to the L&RBA Executive for consideration.
 The L&RBA Executive is not bound by the conclusions presented by the Appeals Convenor.

 The Executive shall meet as it sees necessary for the transaction of business.
-Meetings can take place by email communication if all motions can be concluded by that manner.
-The quorum necessary for the transaction of business of the Executive shall be two members of the Executive.
+In exceptional circumstances meetings can take place by email communication if all motions can be concluded by that manner.
+The quorum necessary for the transaction of business of the Executive shall be four members of the Executive.
 At all meetings motions shall be decided by a majority vote.
 The Chair shall not vote unless there is an equal number for and against a motion, when he or she shall have a casting vote.

 Annual General Meeting

-- The AGM shall be held in the period May-September, following the closure of the annual accounts and before the start of the following season.
+- The AGM shall be held in the period May-July, following the closure of the annual accounts.

 - At least 28 days notice specifying the place, date and hour together with the provisional agenda shall be published on the Association website.
 Proposals for additional items of agenda should reach the Secretary at least 14 days prior to the AGM.

-- All members are entitled to attend the AGM and may take part in discussions with the Chair’s approval.
+- The Executive and all Members are entitled to attend the AGM and may take part in discussions with the Chair’s approval.
 No individual, with the exception of the Chair (as described below) may have more than one vote.